ebullient/obsidian-day-planner-og/README.md

 ### Day Planner Mode

-There are 2 modes to use the Day Planner plugin:
+There are 3 modes to use the Day Planner plugin:

-**File mode**
+1. **File mode**

     The plugin automatically generates day planner notes for each day within a Day Planners folder.

-**Command mode**
+2. **Command mode**

-Commands are used to insert a Day Planner for today within any note as well as unlinking the Day Planner for today from its current note.
+    Commands are used to
+    - insert a Day Planner within any note
+    - unlink the Day Planner from the active note (stop updating)
+    - link the Day Planner to a note (start updating)

->Note: To add the Day Planner to the current note you first need to Link the Day Planner to the current note by running either one of the commands "Day Planner: Link today's Day Planner to the current Note" or "Day Planner: Add a Day Planner template for today to the current note" from the command palette.
+    To monitor the Day Planner section of a note you need to link the Day Planner to it.
+    Open the note (active leaf), and run one of the following commands from the command palette:

+    - "Day Planner: Link today's Day Planner to the current Note"
+    - "Day Planner: Add a Day Planner template for today to the current note"

     The Day Planner can be placed anywhere within a note as long as the format provided is used.
     Only the Day Planner section of the note will be updated as time progresses.

-**Daily mode**
+3. **Daily mode**

     The plugin automatically looks for the day planner in daily notes.
 The Daily notes plugin must be enabled.

 ### Complete Past Planner Items